adhbh/ewa-graphql/Readme.md

 app.listen(7600);
 ```

 You might be wondering what is `graphiql` and why it is set to `true`.
-GraphIQL (pronounced graphical) is an in browser IDE for exploring GraphQL.
+GraphIQL (pronounced graphical) is an in-browser IDE for exploring GraphQL.
 It has built-in support for documentation and autocompletion.
 You'll be using it throughout this course.

 To see how it looks, try running `npm start` and open `http://localhost:7600` in your browser.
 You must see an error like this: